Introduction

 Embracing Agile methodologies

-- Prioritise tasks based on value and adjust plans as needed
+- Prioritise tasks based on value and adapt plans accordingly

-- Foster a culture of collaboration and self-organisation within teams.
+- Foster a culture of collaboration and self-organisation within the team.

 Utilising project management software

-Project management tools streamline processes and enhance efficiency:
+Project management tools can simplify processes and increase efficiency:

 Tool Type | Benefits |